Massachusetts Route 37: Route description

 Route 37 begins in the north end of the city of Brockton at Route 28.
 After crossing the Middleborough Main Line and passing Montello station, it enters the town of Holbrook.
 It winds through the center of that town, where it intersects Route 139.
 It then enters Braintree, passing through the Highlands and crossing the rail line again, before bearing left off of Hancock Street onto Washington Street.
 As Franklin Street, it passes Sunset Lake, west of the town center, before going through the Five Corners neighborhood.
-It then passes the Quincy Reservoir and South Shore Plaza before ending at I-93/US 1's Exit 6, just west of the Braintree Split.
+It then passes the Quincy Reservoir and South Shore Plaza before ending at I-93/US 1/Route 3's Exit 6, just west of the Braintree Split.

 Route 37 was truncated to its current northern terminus by 1959 following the completion of the Southeast Expressway (current I-93/US 1/Route 3), formerly extending along Willard Street through Quincy and Granite Avenue through East Milton before ending at Gallivan Boulevard (now Route 203) in the Neponset neighborhood of Boston.
 The road also had two separate connections with Route 128.
 Prior to the building of the highway portions of the road, Route 128 was concurrent with Route 37 from the intersection of Hancock Street and Washington Street to the intersection of Franklin Street and West Street (the "Five Corners").
 Once the highway portion (now I-93) was built, Route 128 followed that highway to the Braintree Split, intersecting Route 37 at its now northern terminus.
 Since 1997, however, 128 has officially ended at the I-95/I-93 split in Canton.
 The truncation of Route 37 to Braintree also lead to the decommissioning of its Route C37 extension into Boston.

 Rte.
 37 just south of the South Shore Plaza.

 Rte.
 37 passes the Holbrook Town Hall and Winthrop Congregational Church.